Urokodia: Description

-Taxonomy
+Affinities

 The ventral appendages of Urokodia had been unknown for a long time, and its dorsal features resemble Mollisoniidae (e.g. Mollisonia, Thelxiope, and Corcorania) at first glance.
 This led to the previous classification of Urokodia as a member of the order Mollisoniida with other mollisoniids.
 Based on the discovery of Mollisonia appendages in 2019, the group is suggested to be stem-chelicerates.

-However, a redescription published in July 2024 discovered the appendages of Urokodia differed markedly from those of mollisoniids or of any other chelicerates.
-Phylogenetic analysis based on the new discovery instead places Urokodia as the most basal member of Artiopoda, an extinct group which includes trilobites and their relatives.
+However, Liu et al. 2024 found that the appendages of Urokodia differed markedly from those of mollisoniids or of any other chelicerates.
+Phylogenetic analysis based on the new discovery instead placed Urokodia as the most basal member of Artiopoda, an extinct group which includes trilobites and their relatives and may or may not be related to chelicerates.
+The basal position suggests that the long, slender body shape of Urokodia represents an ancestral trait before the evolution of compact, widened tergites as seen in most artiopods.